-The Department of Children and Families has authorized you: Employee's or Other System User's Name/Organization to have access to sensitive data using computer-related media (e.g., printed reports, microfiche inquiry, on-line update, or any magnetic media). , system Computer crimes are a violation of the department's Standards of Conduct.
-In addition to department, committing computer crimes may result in Federal or State felony criminal charges. artmenta I understand that a security violation may result in criminal prosecution according to the prov Federal and State statutes and may also result in disciplinary action against me accordin department's Standards of Conduct in the Employee Handbook.
-By my signature below, I acknowledge that I have received, read, understand and agree to be the following: The Computer Related Crimes Act, Chapter 815, F.S.
-Sections 7213, 7213A, and 7431 of the Internal Revenue Code, which provide civil and crimpenalties for unauthorized inspection or disclosure of Federal tax data.
-6103(I)(7) of the Internal Revenue Code, which provides confidentiality and disclosure of retand return information.
-CFOP 50-2. ninal It is the policy of the Department of Children and Families that no contract employee shall haccess to IRS tax information or FDLE information, unless approved in writing, by name and position to access specified information, as authorized by regulation and/or statute.
-It is the policy of the Department of Children and Families that I do not disclose personal part is the policy of the Department of Children and Families that I do not obtain information for or another person's personal use.
-I will only access or view information or data for which I am authorized and have a legitimate business reason to see when performing my duties.
-I shall maintain the integrity of all confidences. d sswords. r my own e

-- and sensitive information accessed.
-"Casual viewing" of employee or client data, even data that is not confidential or otherwise exempt from disclosure as a public record, constitutes misuse of access and is not acceptable. - The Department of Children and Families will perform regular database queries to identify misuse of access. - Chapter 119.0712, Florida Statutes, and the Driver Privacy Protection Act (DPPA).
+to have access to sensitive data using computer-related media (e.g., printed reports, microfiche, system inquiry, on-line update, or any magnetic media).

+Computer crimes are a violation of the department's Standards of Conduct.
+In addition to departmental discipline, committing computer crimes may result in Federal or State felony criminal charges.

+I understand that a security violation may result in criminal prosecution according to the provisions of Federal and State statutes and may also result in disciplinary action against me according to the department's Standards of Conduct in the Employee Handbook.

+By my signature below, I acknowledge that I have received, read, understand and agree to be bound by the following:

+- The Computer Related Crimes Act, Chapter 815, F.S. - Sections 7213, 7213A, and 7431 of the Internal Revenue Code, which provide civil and criminal penalties for unauthorized inspection or disclosure of Federal tax data. - 6103(I)(7) of the Internal Revenue Code, which provides confidentiality and disclosure of returns and return information. - CFOP 50-2. - It is the policy of the Department of Children and Families that no contract employee shall have access to IRS tax information or FDLE information, unless approved in writing, by name and position to access specified information, as authorized by regulation and/or statute. - It is the policy of the Department of Children and Families that I do not disclose personal passwords. - It is the policy of the Department of Children and Families that I do not obtain information for my own or another person's personal use. - I will only access or view information or data for which I am authorized and have a legitimate business reason to see when performing my duties.
+I shall maintain the integrity of all confidential and sensitive information accessed. - "Casual viewing" of employee or client data, even data that is not confidential or otherwise exempt from disclosure as a public record, constitutes misuse of access and is not acceptable. - The Department of Children and Families will perform regular database queries to identify misuse of access. - Chapter 119.0712, Florida Statutes, and the Driver Privacy Protection Act (DPPA).